What happens in a therapeutic yoga class?

-Who is this class suitable for?
+Who is a therapeutic yoga class suitable for?

 Conditions which therapeutic yoga may benefit (but are not limited to) include: Arthritis, osteoporosis, sciatica, non specific back pain, or indeed pain anywhere in the body, repetitive strain injuries, insomnia, stress and anxiety.
 The class would also be a good introduction for anyone new to yoga who has concerns about their ability to “keep up” in a regular class.
 It may also be suitable for seasoned yogis who fancy a bit of self massage or want to understand a particular injury or pain a little better.